| Overgrown Property Towards

 eyesore or likely to cause the breeding of vermins and other

 pests, due to lack of maintenance.
+Problems associated with Overgrown Lands.
+Overgrown vegetation is associated with many

 problems, which if ignored, can be disastrous to our community.